Kalabasa/leanrada.com/src/pages/works/dynastymap.md

 This project was developed as a requirement (Special Problem) for my Computer Science B.S. degree.
 The idea of political dynasty visualization came from one of my professors.
 It was also inspired by Hans Rosling’s visualizations and [Trendalyzer](https://www.gapminder.org/tools).

-An instance of the app is hosted on the university’s development server, but it’s not working and I no longer maintain it.
-You can still see the landing page and the bare app [there](http://agila.upm.edu.ph/~lgrada/dynavis).
+An instance of the app was hosted on the university’s server, but it has apparently been cleaned up now.